 Tax rates in Belgium are some of the highest in Europe.
 The Belgian tax rates amount to an effective rate of more than 50% for the highest earners (once social security is factored in), in comparison to an average of 45% in the rest of Europe.

-If you are a foreigner living or working in Belgium, you will generally be liable to pay Belgian taxes and file a tax return.
+If you are a foreigner working in Belgium, you will generally be liable to pay Belgian taxes and file a tax return.
 Property owners may also find themselves liable for the likes of property tax, gift tax, and inheritance tax.

 Belgium has more than 90 agreements in place with other countries to prevent residents from having to pay additional income tax in their home country.